ConductorOne/baton/README.md

-  export         Export data from the C1Z for upload grants         List grants help           Help about any command resource-types List resource types for the latest (or current) sync resources      List resources for the latest (or current) sync stats          Simple stats about the c1z users          List user resources with more detail
+  export         Export data from the C1Z for upload grants         List grants help           Help about any command principals     List principals resource-types List resource types for the latest (or current) sync resources      List resources for the latest sync stats          Simple stats about the c1z

 Flags:
   -f, --file string            The path to the c1z file to work with. (default "sync.c1z") -h, --help                   help for baton
-  -v, --version       version for baton
+  -o, --output-format string   The format to output results in: (console, json) (default "console") -v, --version                version for baton

 Use "baton [command] --help" for more information about a command.
 ```